Should You Take Creatine Before or After Workout?

 Should I Take Creatine Everyday or Every Workout?

 To keep your muscle creatine stores up, you should be taking creatine daily, even on rest days.
-However, taking creatine is especially important on workout days as this is when you will notice the biggest impact.
+However, creatine supplementation is most important on workout days as this is when you will notice the biggest impact.

 Although it’s not required to take creatine every day to notice results, it will provide the biggest benefit.
 In fact, taking creatine on rest days can help to boost post-exercise recovery.